liviorobaldo/shRIOL/README.md

 # shRIOL
-This repository contains the OWL and SHACL files commented in the paper "Compliance checking in reified I/O logic via SHACL" submitted to ICAIL 2021.
+%This repository contains the OWL and SHACL files commented in the paper "Compliance checking in reified I/O logic via SHACL" submitted to ICAIL 2021.

 The subfolder shRIOL contains Java files to execute the SHACL files on the OWL ontology.